redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

 - Less frustation for the bundle's developer who has to write less documentation
 - Light config.yml file

 To add a configuration that usually goes into the **config.yml** file of your application, just add a **config.yml** file under the
 **Resources/config** folder of your bundle and add the required setting to it.
 The BootstrapBundle takes care to copy it into the
 **app/config/bundles/[environment]** folder and loaded in the AppKernel class.

 The same concepts are applied to the routes implemented by the bundle, so you can add a **routing.yml** file into the **Resources/config** of your bundle and the BootstrapBundle will do the rest for you.

+## Routing priority
+Sometimes a routing file must be processed after another routing file of another bundle.
+To help achieve this task, you can add a **routing** option to the autoloader.json file, as follows:

+    {
+        "bundles" : {
+            "AlphaLemon\\Block\\BusinessDropCapBundle\\BusinessDropCapBundle" : ""
+        },
+        "routing" : {
+            "priority" : "128"
+        }
+    }

+Each bundle gets zero as routing priority when the option is not specified.
+To load the routing file after, specify a value higher than zero, to load the routing file before, specify a value lower than zero.

 ### A practical example
 For example, AlphaLemon CMS uses assetic to manage its assets, so the user who want to use that bundle should add the following configuration to the config.yml file of his application:

     app/config/config.yml

     assetic:
     bundles: [AlphaLemonCmsBundle]
     filters: